 Do you find that you aren’t really sure whether to use escort cards or place cards for your wedding?
 We find that the terms are quite often used interchangeably.
 When asked which card will be used, the response will most likely be “Is there a difference?”
 Well…Yes!
-There’s a very simple but significant difference between an escort card and a place card and trust us when we say the difference is important.
-We have compiled the differences in an easy to understand chart (hopefully!)
+There’s a very simple but significant difference between an escort card and a place card, and trust us when we say the difference is important.
+We have compiled an easy- to-understand chart so you can know the difference between escort cards vs. place cards.

 What are Escort Cards?

-Escort cards are usually arranged in a creative manner at the entrance of the reception area, for example a welcome table or seating chart.
+Escort cards are usually arranged in a creative manner at the entrance of the reception area.
+For example, at welcome table or on a seating chart.
 They direct guests to a particular table but not a specific seat.
 Guests will simply look for their name and the table number to be directed to their seating.
 The easiest way to organize the cards is to do it in alphabetical order so guests can find their name quickly and avoid bungling in the display area.

 What are Place Cards?